 - iii.
-Patient meets BOTH of the following (a and b): - a) Patient is currently receiving a systemic corticosteroid (e.g., prednisone) and has been on therapy for a minimum of 4 weeks; AND - b) Patient meets ONE of the following (1 or 2): - (a) Patient has a blood eosinophil level ≥ 150 cells per microliter within the previous 4 weeks; OR - (b) Patient had a blood eosinophil level ≥ 150 cells per microliter prior to treatment with Nucala or another monoclonal antibody therapy that may alter blood eosinophil levels; AND

-Note: Examples of monoclonal antibody therapies that may alter blood eosinophil levels include Nucala, Adbry (tralokinumab-ldrm subcutaneous injection), Cinqair (reslizumab intravenous infusion), Dupixent (dupilumab subcutaneous injection), Ebglyss (lebrikizumab-lbkz subcutaneous injection), Fasenra (benralizumab subcutaneous injection), Nemluvio (nemolizumab-ilto subcutaneous injection), Tezspire (tezepelumab-ekko subcutaneous injection), Xolair (omalizumab subcutaneous injection).
+Patient meets BOTH of the following (a and b): - a) Patient is currently receiving a systemic corticosteroid (e.g., prednisone) and has been on therapy for a minimum of 4 weeks; AND - b) Patient has/had a blood eosinophil level ≥ 150 cells per microliter within the previous 6 weeks or within 6 weeks prior to treatment with any monoclonal antibody therapy that may lower blood eosinophil levels; AND - Note: Examples of monoclonal antibody therapies that may lower blood eosinophil levels include Nucala, Adbry (tralokinumab-ldrm subcutaneous injection), Cinqair (reslizumab intravenous infusion), Dupixent (dupilumab subcutaneous injection), Fasenra (benralizumab subcutaneous injection), Tezspire (tezepelumab-ekko subcutaneous injection), and Xolair (omalizumab subcutaneous injection). - iv.

-- iv.
 The medication is prescribed by or in consultation with an allergist, immunologist, pulmonologist, or rheumatologist. - B) Patient is Currently Receiving Nucala.
 Approve for 1 year if the patient meets BOTH of the following (i and ii): - i.
-Patient has already received at least 9 months of therapy with Nucala; AND Note: A patient who has received < 9 months of therapy or who is restarting therapy with Nucala should be considered under criterion 3A (Eosinophilic Granulomatosis with Polyangiitis, Initial Therapy). - ii.
+Patient has already received at least 6 months of therapy with Nucala; AND Note: A patient who has received < 6 months of therapy or who is restarting therapy with Nucala should be considered under criterion 2A (Eosinophilic Granulomatosis with Polyangiitis, Initial Therapy). - ii.
 Patient has responded to therapy as determined by the prescriber.
 Note: Examples of a response to Nucala therapy are reduced rate of relapse, corticosteroid dose reduction, and reduced eosinophil levels.